bendangelo/acromine/README.md

     acro.longforms('HMM').variants(limit: 5)

-Variants will be sorted by descending frequency count then by ascending variant year.
-These can be changed using the 'sort_spec' option.
+Variants will be sorted by descending frequency count then by ascending variant year and finally by ascending long form.

+This order can be changed using the 'sort_spec' option.
 The spec is one or two two-character pairs joined by a comma.
 The first character of the pair is what to sort - f for the frequency and y for the year.
-The second character of the pair is how to sort - a for ascending and d for descending:
+The second character of the pair is how to sort - a for ascending and d for
+descending:

-    acro.longforms('HMM').variants(sort_spec: 'fa,yd'
+    acro.longforms('HMM').variants(sort_spec: 'fa,yd')

 A LongformVariant object has three getter methods: